freshehr/openehr_tool_docs/README.md

 This will create a zip file with the latest versions of openEHR Foundation CKM archetypes.

-Download this zip file and unzip it into the remote/ckm folder you created earlier e.g. ``..\Documents\openehr_training\models\remote\ckm`` making sure you preserve the folders.
+Download this zip file and unzip it into the remote/ckm folder you created earlier e.g. ``..\Documents\openehr_training\models\remote\ckm\archetypes`` making sure you preserve the folders.

 You should now have something like